NMilivojevic/glitch-great-good-app-cra/README.md

 ## Usage of CSS Modules

 CSS modules were chosen for styling in this test assignment to maintain simplicity.
-Rather than introducing more complex styling solutions like Material UI or Chakra UI, CSS modules offer a straightforward approach for styling components without overcomplicating the project.
+Rather than introducing more complex styling solutions like Material UI, Chakra UI, etc, CSS modules offer a straightforward approach for styling components without overcomplicating the project.
 This decision was made to prioritize simplicity and focus on demonstrating core functionality without unnecessary dependencies.

 ## Notes

-In order for account switching in MetaMask to reflect immediately in the user interface (UI), users must enable both accounts for the domain.
+In order for account switching in MetaMask to reflect immediately in the user interface, users must enable both accounts for the domain.